 Send out an invitation

 Send an invitation to your friends and family outlining the evening.
 Be specific with what you are requesting for # of cookies and what they need to bring.
-You can create the invites and send via email or traditional mail.
+You can create the invites and send them via email or traditional mail.
 You could even create a facebook private group and invite the people you are having.

 Ask what people are bringing (about a week in advance)